cleibold/CA3phaseprecession/README.md

 # CA3phaseprecession
+This repository contains the code and data used to produce Figure 7 in the mansucript

+*Distinct roles of dentate gyrus and medial entorhinal cortex inputs for phase precession and temporal correlations in the hippocampal CA3 area*

+by Ahmadi et al.

-1. System requirements
+<h3> 1.
+System requirements </h3>

--All software dependencies and operating systems:
+<b>Software dependencies and operating systems:</b>

 The code was developed and run on a Linux Anaconda3 environment.
 Software dependencies (including version numbers) are summarized in the conda CA3pp.yml file

--Versions the software has been tested on
+<b>Versions the software has been tested on:</b>

 The software has only been tested on Linux using the libary versions in the CA3pp.yml file

--Any required non-standard hardware: None
+<b> Any required non-standard hardware:</b> None

-2. Installation guide
+<h3> 2.
+Installation guide</h3>

--Instructions

 a) We recommend to use Anaconda3 to create a python3 environment CA3pp from the yml file by
 >> conda env create -f CA3pp.yml